onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/realm.gno.md

 # realm.gno

-The `realm` realm provides a guide on how to import packages in a test environment (`gnodev`) and the production environment (`gnokey addpkg`) along with precautions to note.
+The `realm` realm provides a guide on how to import packages in a test environment (`gno`) and the production environment (`gnokey addpkg`) along with precautions to note.